 Stage 5: Thunderbird Balancing Jamboree

-For the following days leading up to the Thanksgiving weekend, groups will be scheduled to play a total of four games and practices will begin to be scheduled.
+For the following days leading up to the Thanksgiving weekend, groups will be scheduled to participate in a number of games and practices.
 Please note that movement may still occur and these are still not the final teams, but as we want each player to maximize the amount of skill development they can receive in the season, the environment begins to feel much more team like at this stage.
 Partway through this stage, and balance is agreed upon across all balancing groups, head coaches will randomly draw for their assignment.
 At this time, they will need to conduct "trades" to ensure their child is moved to the group they have been assigned to and to allow for each coach to have the ability to request one staff person to join their group (eg assistant coach, team manager, or HCSP).

 At the conclusion of this stage, the head coaches and division ambassadors will meet to discuss any potential changes that may be required before entering the next stage.